-The availability of the Dividend Allowance (DA) means that the first £500 of dividends are charged to tax at 0%.
+The availability of the Dividend Allowance (DA), means that the first £500 for 2024/25 of dividends are charged to tax at 0%.
+This allowance has decreased from £1,000 in 2023/24 and previous years.

 Dividends received above this allowance are taxed at the following rates: